mauritssilvis/types/README.md

 # Types

-> A collection of data types and structures, implemented in different programming languages
+> A collection of data types and structures

 ## Introduction

-With this project, I provide implementations of commonly used data types and structures in different programming languages.
+With this educational project, I provide implementations of commonly used data types and structures.

 Below, I first describe the [aims](#1-aims) I have with the current project.
 I then provide an [overview](#2-overview) of the data type and structure implementations that are currently available.